![]() |

 I have seen many glider avionics installations that have made my hair stand on end (or fall out altogether)!
 This presentation is intended to provide basic instruction in some best practices on the wiring of avionics.
 Topics include wires types and gauges, crimp lugs, power, batteries, installation, mounting, power distribution, power management, tools, etc.

-Click Here to Download the Latest Presentation (Part 1) Table of Contents
+Click Here to Download the Latest Presentation (Part 1 of 3)

 Reference Materials